SHARED WATERS, DIVIDED LANDSCAPES

 Shared Waters, Divided Landscapes is an ongoing design research project tracing the Mekong River as both a living ecological system and a contested political landscape.
 Flowing 4,630 kilometers through China, Myanmar, Laos, Thailand, Cambodia, and Vietnam, the Mekong carries sediment, fish, rituals, labor, myths, and memories across vast territories for millennia.
 These days its shared waters are increasingly divided by dams, embankments, sluice gates, development corridors, and fragmented systems of governance.

 Through fieldwork, interviews, archival research, photography, writing, and drawing, this project examines how large-scale infrastructure has transformed the river’s flood pulse, fisheries, sediment flows, and landscapes.
-It looks closely at everyday practices of negotiation: spontaneous unplanned riverbank gardens along recently built embankments, temple ponds and distributed water storage on the coastal dune belt of the delta, cross-border fishing agreements where the Mekong acts as the border between Thailand and Laos, and community-managed conservation zones.
+It looks closely at everyday practices of negotiation: community-managed conservation zones, spontaneous unplanned riverbank gardens along recently built embankments, Khmer temple ponds and distributed water storage system on the coastal dune belt of the delta, and cross-border fishing agreements where the Mekong acts as the border between Thailand and Laos.

 Supported by UPenn Ian L. McHarg Center for Urbanism and Ecology (2025-2026)